Switching Law Firms and Switching Sides

-No, under Louisiana Rule of Professional Conduct 1.5(f)(2), a lawyer earns a fixed fee when the lawyer agrees to handle the client’s matter through completion.
-As a result, the rule …
+No, under Louisiana Rule of Professional Conduct 1.5(f)(2), a flat fee becomes the lawyer’s property when the lawyer agrees to handle the client’s matter through completion.
+As a result, the …

 Police arrest hundreds of drivers every week for driving while intoxicated.
 Unfortunately, lawyers are occasionally among these arrestees.
 These lawyers often call me with lots of questions—usually on Monday mornings. …